-If office tasks like scheduling appointments and answering phones are taking up too much time, it might be time to hire an intern or part-time help.
+If office tasks, like scheduling appointments and answering phones, are taking up too much time, it may be time to hire an intern.

-Hiring and training interns to help you manage your Medicare business can have a bit of a learning curve.
-In this Medicare agent internship guide, we'll provide you with tested and proven job descriptions, call scripts, and homework assignments to get your new interns up to speed.
+In this Medicare agent internship guide, we'll provide you with job descriptions, call scripts, and homework assignments to get your new interns up to speed.

 Interesting in growing your insurance business?
 Check out the other articles in the Level Up blog series.